Self-Abandonment: Why You Keep Putting Yourself Last

 4. Practice Self-Compassion

 Self-abandonment is not a failure.
 It is a learned response.
+For many people, self-love feels difficult because they have learned to ignore their own needs over time.

 Speak to yourself with kindness: